SoftUni-Internal/interactive-content/EN/01-Arrays/02-Operations.md

 console.log(arr.toString());
 ```

-- `join()`: Creates a string by **concatenating string representations of all elements**, using the specified in the brackets string as a separator
+- `join()` - Creates a string by **concatenating string representations of all elements**, using the specified in the brackets string as a separator:

 ``` js live
 let arr = [10, 20, 30];